-On October 8, 2012, our subsidiary filed a patent infringement lawsuit against a subsidiary of ZTE Corporation in the United Kingdom.
-Should we be deemed the losing party in any of our applications to the court in the UK, we may be held responsible for a substantial percentage of the defendant's legal fees for the relevant application or for the litigation.
-As a result, we placed a guarantee of approximately \$2,900,000 to ensure this contingent liability.
-However, should we be successful on any court applications or the entire litigation, ZTE would be responsible for a substantial percentage of our legal fees.
-In addition, we expect that additional guarantee placements may be necessary in connection with additional proceedings in Europe.
+From October 2012 through June 30, 2013, our subsidiaries filed patent infringement lawsuits against the subsidiaries of ZTE Corporation in the United Kingdom, France, Germany, and Australia.
+Should we be deemed the losing party in any of its applications to the court in the UK, we may be held responsible for a portion of the defendant's legal fees for the relevant application or for the litigation.
+Pursuant to negotiation with ZTE's UK subsidiary, in the United Kingdom, we placed two guarantees to ensure the payment of a potential liability by Vringo Infrastructure resulting for the two cases filed in the fourth quarter of 2012 and second quarter of 2013, which the defendants estimated to be approximately \$2,900 each.
+In addition, we may be required to grant additional guarantees, as necessary, in connection with its commenced proceedings against ZTE Corporation in Europe and Australia.
+It should be noted, however, that if we were successful on any court applications or the entirety of any litigation, ZTE Corporation would be responsible for a substantial portion of our legal fees.